santhosh-tekuri/jsonschema/README.md

 The schema is compiled against the version specified in `$schema` property.
 If `$schema` property is missing, it uses latest draft which currently is draft6.
-You can force to use draft4 when `$schema` is mentioned, as follows:
+You can force to use draft4 when `$schema` is missing, as follows:

 ```go
 compiler := jsonschema.NewCompiler()